Shu1L0n9/ViTSGMM/readme.md

-# ViTSGMM: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels
+# SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels

 Official implementation of ViTSGMM: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels.